 Despite developer Colossal Order comprising only nine people, Cities: Skylines manages to easily outshine most other city creation sims by taking the genre back to its roots – offering freedom, scale, and simple building mechanics.

 The smartest idea the game has is disposing with individual building placement.
 Instead, you choose a ‘style’, and then basically spray-paint structures on to the ground.
 It’s really satisfying to behold your city just pop up in front of you.

 Despite the straightforward attitude to building, don’t mistake Cities: Skylines for being easy, as there are plenty of interconnected components to manage and hundreds of ways for things to go wrong.
 There’s no Godzilla to go on a rampage – although there are disasters – but Cities: Skylines is the true heir to the SimCity legacy.

 When Bullfrog created Theme Park in 1994 the studio probably didn’t realise it’d be giving birth to a whole sub-genre of management sims.
-With Theme Park unlikely to get another game any time soon (see SimCity or Dungeon Keeper instead, or EA’s back catalogue in general), it was up to others to dominate this small sub-genre of management games.
+With Theme Park unlikely to get another game any time soon (see SimCity or Dungeon Keeper instead, or EA’s back catalogue in general), it was up to others to dominate this small sub-genre.
 And Frontier Developments did – first with Rollercoaster Tycoon, and then with Planet Coaster.

 Planet Coaster is the ultimate theme park designer game.
 The level of freedom is unparalleled.
 You can do everything from raise the price of crisps by a penny to create entire, elaborate rides.
 That’s not just pick a ride, shove it down, and alter the height of the tracks – in Planet Coaster, you can design an entire experience from scratch, limited only by your imagination.
 We’ve seen fantastic, elaborate rides based on Aliens, Moonraker, and even a whole park that looks like Minas Tirith from Lord of the Rings.